 “It is said that a journey of a thousand miles begins with a single step.
 My journey from rural America to rural Kenya was far more than 1000 miles—it was the journey of a lifetime and it began with a dream.

 I’ve always been interested in other cultures and began dreaming of traveling outside of the United States as a junior high student.
 In my final year of college, while browsing online for an NGO to work with, AHADI NGO based in Kericho, Kenya, caught my eye.
 The organization’s director was quick to respond and helpful.
-I was sold.
 Although I knew very little before coming, I decided to take a leap of faith and set off for Kenya.

 I arrived at Jomo Kenyatta International Airport in Nairobi to the sound of announcements over the speakers in English and Kiswahili.
-Outside, I was met by the city’s busy streets, before travelling through the picturesque Rift Valley to Kimori village in Bomet County, where I spent the bulk of my time.
+Outside, I was met by the city’s busy streets, before traveling through the picturesque Rift Valley to Kimori village in Bomet County, where I spent the bulk of my time.

 Those 7 months changed me.
 I saw many new things, met new people and learned about a new culture.
 I also learned lessons for life, saw the side-effects of poverty first-hand, and learned about myself.